Heart | Hypoplastic left heart syndrome with intact or restrictive atrial septum

 Referral Information

-Fetal echocardiography will be organized at the Hospital for Sick Children (SickKids).
+Fetal cardiac assessment will be done at the Ontario Fetal Centre.
 Procedures are done in the Fetal Medicine Unit at Mount Sinai Hospital.
 Post-operatively, out-of-province patients will be referred back to their local centre with experience in managing high-risk cardiac conditions for ongoing antenatal care and birth.
 Local patients will have ongoing follow-up at Mount Sinai and SickKids hospitals.